boluadunbarin/vpn/README.md

 - View material that may be censored, essentially bypassing government restrictions.
 [6]

-- Privacy: VPNs mask your IP address making it harder for websites to monitor your online activity/ anonymous internet activity.[6]
+- Privacy: VPNs mask your IP address making it harder for websites to monitor your online activity, making internet activity anonymous [6].

 ![globe](https://github.com/boluadunbarin/vpn/assets/157642328/51c614e4-667f-4ed6-a9a9-8d76f406b788)[7]